forgojs/forgo/README.md

 You can try the [Todo List app with Forgo](https://codesandbox.io/s/forgo-todos-javascript-1oi9b) on CodeSandbox.

-Or if you prefer Typescript, try [Forgo TodoList in TypeScript](https://codesandbox.io/s/forgo-todos-typescript-9v0iy).
+Or if you prefer TypeScript, try [Forgo TodoList in TypeScript](https://codesandbox.io/s/forgo-todos-typescript-9v0iy).

 There is also an example for using [Forgo with forgo-router](https://codesandbox.io/s/forgo-router-typescript-px4sg).

 ## Building

-Most users are better off just using create-forgo-app to create the project skeleton - in which case all of this is already set up for you.
-We strongly recommend doing it this way.
+Most users should use create-forgo-app to create the project skeleton - in which case all of this is already set up for you.
+This is the easiest way to get started.

-But for people who are doing it manually, we'll cover webpack-specific configuration here.
+If you want to stand up a project manually, we'll cover webpack-specific configuration here.
 Other bundlers would need similar configuration.

 ### esbuild-loader with JavaScript/JSX